bricsi0000000000000/algorithms/README.md

-# algorithms
+# Algorithms

-This repository contains a bunch of algorithm
+This repository contains a bunch of algorithms